-Prior to repayment, borrowings under the Credit Agreement bore interest at an annual rate equal to the London Interbank Offered Rate ("LIBOR"), subject to a minimum of 1.0% and a maximum of 4.0%, plus 8.5% (the "Applicable Margin"), subject in the aggregate to a maximum interest rate of 11.5%.
-In addition, borrowings under the Credit Agreement bore paid-in-kind ("PIK") interest at an annual rate equal to the amount by which LIBOR plus the Applicable Margin exceeded 11.5%, but not to exceed 12.5%.
+The Company entered into a credit agreement with OrbiMed Royalty Opportunities II, LP (the "OrbiMed Credit Agreement") in June 2018, pursuant to which TransMedics borrowed \$35.0 million.
+Borrowings under the OrbiMed Credit Agreement bore interest at an annual rate equal to the London Interbank Offered Rate ("LIBOR"), subject to a minimum of 1.0% and a maximum of 4.0%, plus 8.5% (the "Applicable Margin"), subject in the aggregate to a maximum interest rate of 11.5%.
+In addition, borrowings under the OrbiMed Credit Agreement bore paid-in-kind ("PIK") interest at an annual rate equal to the amount by which LIBOR plus the Applicable Margin exceeded 11.5%, but not to exceed 12.5%.
 The PIK interest was added to the principal amount of the borrowings outstanding at the end of each quarter until the repayment of the borrowings in July 2022.
-Borrowings under the Credit Agreement were repayable in quarterly interest-only payments until the maturity date, at which time all principal and accrued interest was due and payable.
-At its option, the company could prepay outstanding borrowings under the Credit Agreement.
+Borrowings under the OrbiMed Credit Agreement were repayable in quarterly interest-only payments until the maturity date, at which time all principal and accrued interest was due and payable.
+At its option, the company could prepay outstanding borrowings under the OrbiMed Credit Agreement.
 The Company was required to make a final payment in an amount equal to 3.0% of the principal amount of any prepayment or repayment.
-The final payment and debt discount amounts were being accreted to interest expense over the term of the Credit Agreement using the effective interest method.
+The final payment and debt discount amounts were being accreted to interest expense over the term of the OrbiMed Credit Agreement using the effective interest method.